Jake Nicholson: AFC Wimbledon

 Nicholson returned to English football on 19 February 2014, when he joined League Two side AFC Wimbledon after a successful trial.
 Scoring on his debut in a 4–3 win against Cheltenham Town, the club were then deducted the three points after fielding Nicholson as an ineligible player.
 Nicholson later signed a new long-term deal with the club in May 2014.
 However, his contract was mutually terminated with the Dons in January 2015.

-International
+International career

 Nicholson made a single appearance for the England Under-19 national team.
 He replaced George Thorne in the 74th minute in a 1–0 defeat to Germany on 8 February 2011.